kciter/eos-project-vue-boilerplate-simple/README.md

 **restarting the DApp**

-In the second (frontend) terminal window, you can restart the frontend react app by executing:
+In the second (frontend) terminal window, you can restart the frontend vue app by executing:
 ```sh
 ./start_frontend.sh
 ```